santhoshBjeeffy/Dog_Breed_classifier/README.md

 5.pomeranian
 6.German shephard

-Data collection: The above images has been scraped from the search engine i.e at a time 200 images can be downloaded
+Data collection: The above images has been scraped from the google search engine i.e at a time 200 images link will be
-                  and saved in the drive.
+                  generated and will be downloaded and saved in the drive.

-Model :         Used Transfer Learning Resnet to train the model with 5 epochs.
+Model :         Used CNN Transfer Learning Resnet to train the model with 5 epochs.
                 later finetune the model by finding the appropriate learning rate with 8 epochs.
                 Saved the model in the .pkl format for deploying in any web interface or to predict the breed of the dog.